hsheth2/cava-ppa/README.md

 1. Update the cava submodule to contain the latest code.
 2. Remove the stuff related to `CONFIGDIR` from the `autogen.sh` file in cava.
+3. Update the version number in `env.sh`.
-3. Execute `./ppa.sh` to build the package.
+4. Execute `./ppa.sh` to build the package.
 This will eventually drop into an interactive shell.
 Follow the commands printed out at the end.
-4. To test that it builds successfully, execute `./tester.sh` and run the commands printed by the `ppa.sh` script.
+5. To test that it builds successfully, execute `./tester.sh` and run the commands printed by the `ppa.sh` script.

 ## Notes